Know your credit score

 Apply for pre-qualification

+Determine your buying power with a quick-prequalification.
 Now that you know a little more about the mortgage loan process, it's time to take your first step toward your new home!
-To pre-qualify for a mortgage loan with OCCU, fill out the application below.Apply
+Fill out the one-page pre-qualification application below or send us a message to get started.Apply